Let’s talk about the 3 Reasons Grooms Should Get A Custom Suit.

 It doesn’t matter how casual the guys is or what he does for a living.
 Every Man needs a good suit that fits him well.
 Plus, how special can he feel in a rented, ill-fitting suit that who knows how many other guys have worn.

-Ladies this is how you get us more involved in the wedding planning process.
+Ladies, this is one way how you get us more involved in the wedding planning process.
 Obviously, we didn’t dream of this day as a little boy, but it is our day as well and we should contribute.

 Reason 2.“You can’t photo shop poor fitting clothing…”

-Don’t forget photos are permanent memories of the event and we know you are going to look great in your dress, so he should also look as good a possible, too.
-You can’t photo shop poor fitting clothing out of the pictures and in 50% or more of all the wedding pictures I have seen, the men look terrible.
+Don’t forget photos are permanent memories of the event and we know you are going to look great in your dress.
+So, he should also look as good as possible, too.
+You can’t photo shop poor fitting clothing and in over 50% of all the wedding pictures I have seen, the men look terrible.